seigneurfuo/flatpak-gui-python/README.md

 ## Features
 - English translatio (in progress)
 - French translation
-- Search for installed / list avaibles packages
+- Search for installed / list availables applications
-- Search for installed / list avaibles runtimes
+- Search for installed / list availables runtimes
+- Install and remove applications
 - Launch an installed application

 ## TODO

-- Install an package
 - List repos
 - Show History
 - Add more tools to the toolstab